localstack/docs/content/en/user-guide/aws/kms/index.md

 ## Tutorial

-Let's first create a simple symmetric encryption key and use it to encrypt/ decrypt something.
+Let's first create a simple symmetric encryption key and use it to encrypt/decrypt something.

 A new key can be created in KMS with the following command: